doronz88/hilda/README.md

 ## Description

-Hilda is a debugger which combines both the power of LLDB and iPython for easier debugging on a jailbroken iDevice.
+Hilda is a debugger which combines both the power of LLDB and iPython for easier debugging.

 The name originates from the TV show "Hilda", which is the best friend of [Frida](https://frida.re/).
 Both Frida and Hilda are meant for pretty much the same purpose, except Hilda takes the more " debugger-y" approach (based on LLDB).

-Currently, the project is intended for iOS debugging, but in the future we will possibly add support for the following platforms as well:
+Currently, the project is intended for iOS/OSX debugging, but in the future we will possibly add support for the following platforms as well:

-* OSX
 * Linux
 * Android